The Archaeological Palace of Knossos, in Heraklion, is the most famous Minoan site on the island. The site has always been a source of controversy.

 Full €15, reduced €8.

-There’s a special package that includes the entrance to the Archaeological Museum of Heraklion that costs only €1 more: Full €16, Reduced €8.
+A special package includes the entrance to the Archaeological Museum of Heraklion that costs only €1 more: Full €16, Reduced €8.

 Reduced fees apply to: